jaros1/Money-Network/README.md

 regular conventional money.
 One client wallet for it all.

 ## Project status
 Spare time project, work in progress, no money in here yet.
-For now just a social network chat app on a very promising platform (ZeroNet).
+For now just a chat app on a very promising platform (ZeroNet).

 Implemented:
 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
-Only search tags are stored in clear on ZeroNet.
+Only search tags and public chat are stored in clear on ZeroNet.
-- Contact list: Categories: New, Unverified, Verified and Ignored.
+- Contact list: Categories: new, guest, unverified, verified and ignored.
-- Chat: One and two panel chat.
-Encrypted personal and group chat.
-Unencrypted public chat.
+- Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat.

 Todo:
 - Chat.
 More social network like UI.
 Add comments.
 Follow and unfollow public chat.
 Endless scroll